 In 1907, Dr. Yankauer identified clearing the throat during a tonsillectomy as a critical predictor of the procedure’s success and safety.
 His experiments with different devices ultimately produced the rigid, angled Yankauer suction tip.
 The device remains in popular usage during many surgical procedures.
 It’s also used frequently for emergency and prehospital suctioning, as well as in some dental offices.

-Dr. Yankauer went on to invent numerous medical devices, including an electrode to fulgurate growths in the larynx, a pharyngeal speculum, a radium needle for the esophagoscope, and numerous other devices still in use today.
-He died of heart disease at just 60 years old, but his legacy of medical genius has lived on for nearly a century following his death.
+Dr. Yankauer went on to invent numerous medical devices, including an electrode to fulgurate growths in the larynx, a pharyngeal speculum, a radium needle for the esophagoscope, and numerous other tools still in use today.
+He died of heart disease at just 60 years old, but his legacy of medical genius has lived on.

 About the Yankauer Suction Tip